How visual design influences UX design

 When you see a web page, poster, advertisement, book or set of instructions in which the white or the negative space has been every bit as considered as the figurative content, you perceive the communication as clearer, more elegant or simple to digest.

-2. Similarity Principle
+2. Similarity principle

 The similarity principle states that we tend to mentally group items when things appear to be similar to each other.
 This perceptive vision can be achieved using various design elements such as colour, shapes, or organization.